jasonmcaffee/modulus/README.md

 ### Isn't it dangerous to globally define module functions?
 Perhaps, but let's consider a few scenarios.
 #### Overridding Module Functions After Init Won't Matter
-After modulus.init has been called, it doesn't matter if your module functions have been overriden with new functions. e.g.
+After modulus.init has been called, it doesn't matter if your module functions have been overridden with new functions. e.g.
 ```javascript
 function moduleA(){}